bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 The Pathfinder SSO Team responds to 4 levels of incidents.
 The team responds to all service incidents through our 24/7 process where our team is alerted of the incident.
 Our internal target response times are:

-> Critical - P1 - Production Outage detected by uptime.
+> Critical - P1 - Outage detected by uptime.
 Response time: <15 minutes during business hours, <30 minutes after hours.
 >
-> High - P2 - Sysdig warnings about production stability that may cause an outage if left unaddressed.
+> High - P2 - Sysdig warnings about stability that may cause an outage if left unaddressed.
 Response time: <30 minutes during business hours, <60 minutes after hours.
 >
-> Moderate - P3 - Development or Test outage, or a low severity warning from Sysdig that does not require immediate human intervention.
+> Moderate - P3 - Moderate severity warning from Sysdig that does not require immediate human intervention.
 Response time: <30 minutes during business hours, best effort after hours.
 >
 > Low - P4 - Any warning from Sysdig alerts that reflects less than perfect system health, but doesn't indicate any kind of outage in the near future.
 Response time: <45 minutes during business hours, best effort after hours.
 >